Sanderoost/IoTBitAndBrush/README.md

 }
 ```
 Now run the code and check the serial monitor.
-It should say "Wifi connected" and then we are ready to move to the nex step.
+It should say "Wifi connected" and then we are ready to move to the next step.
 If it says that it keeps trying to connect you should check the ssid and password.